 A soil temperature above 95 degrees Fahrenheit (35 degrees Celsius) will also prevent tomato seeds from germinating.
 Of course, the time to seed germination can vary a bit depending on the tomato variety.

-Remember that tomato seeds that are more than 3 years old will see a decline in germination rate.
+If soil temperatures are within the ideal range but your tomato seeds still aren’t germinating, remember that tomato seeds that are more than 3 years old will see a decline in germination rate.

 How Long Before Transplanting Tomato Seedlings?
 (Phase 2: Tomato Seedling Growth)